To determine the concentration of carbamazepine in the blood to establish an appropriate dose and maintain a therapeutic level

 Initially, the test may be used to establish the appropriate dose for an individual.
 Depending on the results of the blood test, the dose of drug may be adjusted up or down until the blood level reaches the therapeutic range.
 Subsequent tests are then used to ensure that the level remains in the therapeutic range.
 If a person's health changes or if, for example, they begin taking other drugs, the test may be used to determine whether an adjustment to the prescribed dose is necessary.

-A health practitioner may use a carbamazepine test to help evaluate someone who is experiencing side effects or adverse reactions or a recurrence of symptoms.
+A healthcare practitioner may use a carbamazepine test to help evaluate someone who is experiencing side effects or adverse reactions or a recurrence of symptoms.

 When is it ordered?